Never Say Die!

-Never Say Die! is the eighth studio album by English rock band Black Sabbath, released on 29 September 1978.
-It was the last studio album with the band's original lineup and the last studio album to feature original vocalist Ozzy Osbourne until the 2013 album 13.
-It was certified Gold in the U.S on 7 November 1997 and as of November 2011 has sold 133,000 copies in the United States since the SoundScan era.
+Never Say Die! is the eighth studio album by the English heavy metal band Black Sabbath, released on 29 September 1978.
+It was the last studio album with the band's original line-up and the last studio album to feature original vocalist Ozzy Osbourne until the 2013 album 13.
+It was certified Gold in the U.S. on 7 November 1997 and as of November 2011 has sold 133,000 copies in the United States since the SoundScan era.
 The album received mixed reviews, with critics calling it "unbalanced" and insisting its energy was scattered in too many directions.

 Recording

-At the time of the recording of Never Say Die! the members of Black Sabbath were all heavily involved in drug and alcohol abuse.
-Prior to recording, vocalist Osbourne briefly quit the band and was temporarily replaced by former Savoy Brown and Fleetwood Mac vocalist Dave Walker.
-In 1992, guitarist Tony Iommi explained to Guitar World, "We never wanted him to leave, and I think he wanted to come back – but no one would tell the other how they felt.
-So we had to bring in another singer and write all new material."
-The band wrote a handful of songs with Walker, with that short-lived line-up even performing an early version of what would become "Junior's Eyes" on the BBC programme Look Hear.